WOKING'S HISTORY & HERITAGE

 This site contains articles on Woking’s History and Heritage by Iain Wakeford and the archive of historic documents that were originally featured on the website www.heritagewalks.org.

-Sunday 10th December around Horsell Moor and Goldsworth (meeting on the bridge over the canal by the WWF Living Planet Centre, GU21 4LL)
+The last walk for 2023 is on Sunday 10th December around Horsell (Canal & Common) (meeting on the bridge over the canal by the WWF Living Planet Centre, GU21 4LL)

 All Heritage Walks are free and open for anyone to attend.
 There is no membership, no booking, just turn-up and walk.
 They are all circular (bringing you back to where you started), and last up to two hours.
 There will be frequent stops on the walk to look at features of historic interest (and hear about their heritage), so the walks are more like gentle strolls, rather than rambles.
 Everyone who joins the walks, does so at their own risk.